sornasarathi/testrepo/README.md

-"""thxis repo is for practice github""" test1
+"""this repo is for practice github""" test1